wellsy57/Home-Assistant-Project/README.md

 Unfortunately mySCADA changed to become a very expensive (and very buggy) platform with the arrival of Version 7.
 They no longer offered a useful free to use version but as I had become a satisfied user I chose to pay for a 500 tag unlimited PLC connection version to accommodate my project which had over 300 tags and 4 PLC's.
 They now offered a paid tech support service for premium support and a free tech support service without any real support unfortunately.

-It was after playing around with Home-Asssistant installed on a QNAP TS-453 Pro NAS that I realized I might be able to make a new start with [Home-Assistant](https://www.home-assistant.io/) as a viable alternative to an overpriced SCADA product.
+It was after installing [Home-Assistant](https://www.home-assistant.io/) on a QNAP TS-453 Pro NAS that I realized I might actually be able to use it as a viable alternative to an overpriced SCADA product.

 [MQTT](https://github.com/wellsy57/Home-Assistant-Project/blob/master/files/MQTT.md) | [SYSTEMS](https://github.com/wellsy57/Home-Assistant-Project/blob/master/files/SYSTEMS.md) |